Bru Luccas Gets Cheeky In A Minuscule Bikini On Instagram

-Bru Luccas showed off one of her most notable assets in the most recent update that was shared on her Instagram feed.
-The model and fitness buff added the bikini-clad image to her page on January 12, and it’s been earning her a ton of attention from fans.
+Bru Luccas showed off one of her most notable assets in the most recent update that she shared on her Instagram feed.
+The model and fitness buff added the image to her page on January 12, and it's been earning her a ton of attention from fans.

-The photo captured Bru with her backside facing the camera.
+Bru was captured with her backside facing the camera.
 She stood in the center of the frame, ensuring that her audience was treated to a great view of her bombshell body.
-Bru stood in water the was ankle-deep, gazing into a vast blue body of water.
-She had her feet spaced a few inches apart, and draped her arms near her hips.
+Bru stood in ankle-deep water, gazing at a vast blue body of water.
+She had her feet spaced a few inches apart and draped her arms near her hips.
 She went back to her roots, rocking a skimpy bikini that did her nothing but favors.

-On her upper half, Bru sported a black top, but only a tease of it could be seen because of the way that she was posed.
+On her upper half, Bru sported a black top, but only a tease of it could be seen because of her pose.
 It had a set of thin ties that were tight and worn a few inches below her shoulders, and the sexy look showed off her muscular arms and back.
-The garment was tied in a dainty bow in the middle of her back and its strings trailed down, nearly grazing her derriere.
+The garment was tied in a dainty bow in the middle of her back as its strings trailed down, nearly grazing her derriere.

-Bru wore her long, dark locks down and waved, and they spilled over the middle of her back.
-In the caption of the update, the model kept things simple, adding a single whale emoji.
-Within a matter of minutes, fans made their love of the shot known, and it’s quickly earned over 76,000 likes and 400-plus comments.
+In the caption, the model kept things simple, adding a single whale emoji.
+Within a matter of minutes, fans made their love of the shot known, and it's quickly earned over 76,000 likes and 400-plus comments.
 The overwhelming majority of Instagrammers commented on the update to let Bru know that she looks amazing.

-“Absolutely wonderful and beautiful woman,” one follower gushed, adding a series of red hearts to the end of their comment.
+"Absolutely wonderful and beautiful woman," one follower gushed, adding a series of red hearts at the end of their comment.

 "That booty is amazing.
 Let me pick me jaw up off the floor," a second social media user commented.